ksommerdorf/Module17Challenge/README.md

 * F1 Score:
   * High Risk: 0.02
   * Low Risk: 0.74

 ### SMOTE
 Synthetic Minority Oversample Technique, like RandomOverSampler, increases the size of the minority class by synthesizes new values based on the closest existing value.
+* Balanced Accuracy Score: 66.3%
+* Precision Score:
+  * High Risk: 0.01 (1% of the predicted high risk applicants are actually high risk)
+  * Low Risk: 1.00 (100% of the predicted low risk applicants are actually low risk)
+* Recall Score:
+  * High Risk: 0.63 (63% of high risk applicants are classified as high risk)
+  * Low Risk: 0.69 (69% of low risk applicants are classified as low risk)
+* F1 Score:
+  * High Risk: 0.02
+  * Low Risk: 0.82

 ### ClusterCentroid
 An algorithm that decreases the size of the majority class by generating synthetic data points, centroids, that represent clusters of the sample data.
+* Balanced Accuracy Score: 54.5%
+* Precision Score:
+  * High Risk: 0.01 (1% of the predicted high risk applicants are actually high risk)
+  * Low Risk: 1.00 (100% of the predicted low risk applicants are actually low risk)
+* Recall Score:
+  * High Risk: 0.69 (69% of high risk applicants are classified as high risk)
+  * Low Risk: 0.40 (40% of low risk applicants are classified as low risk)
+* F1 Score:
+  * High Risk: 0.01
+  * Low Risk: 0.57

 ### SMOTEEN
 Synthetic Minority Oversampling Tecnique and Edited NearestNeighbors model combines aspects of both oversampling using SMOTE and undersampling by dropping out the outliers of each of the classes of data.
+* Balanced Accuracy Score: 64.5%
+* Precision Score:
+  * High Risk: 0.01 (1% of the predicted high risk applicants are actually high risk)
+  * Low Risk: 1.00 (100% of the predicted low risk applicants are actually low risk)
+* Recall Score:
+  * High Risk: 0.72 (72% of high risk applicants are classified as high risk)
+  * Low Risk: 0.57 (57% of low risk applicants are classified as low risk)
+* F1 Score:
+  * High Risk: 0.02
+  * Low Risk: 0.72

 ### BalancedRandomForestClassifier
 A model that randomly undersamples each boostrap sample by creating 2 trees of the same size and equal size to the minority class to represent one for the majority class and one for the minority class.
+* Balanced Accuracy Score: 78.8%
+* Precision Score:
+  * High Risk: 0.04 (4% of the predicted high risk applicants are actually high risk)
+  * Low Risk: 1.00 (100% of the predicted low risk applicants are actually low risk)
+* Recall Score:
+  * High Risk: 0.67 (67% of high risk applicants are classified as high risk)
+  * Low Risk: 0.91 (91% of low risk applicants are classified as low risk)
+* F1 Score:
+  * High Risk: 0.07
+  * Low Risk: 0.95

 ### EasyEnsembleClassifier
 A model that builds sequences of classifiers by resampling the majority class.
 The classifiers are an ensembler of adaptive boosting (AdaBoost) learners trained on different balanced (through undersampling) boostrap examples.
+* Balanced Accuracy Score: 92.5%
+* Precision Score:
+  * High Risk: 0.07 (7% of the predicted high risk applicants are actually high risk)
+  * Low Risk: 1.00 (100% of the predicted low risk applicants are actually low risk)
+* Recall Score:
+  * High Risk: 0.91 (91% of high risk applicants are classified as high risk)
+  * Low Risk: 0.94 (94% of low risk applicants are classified as low risk)
+* F1 Score:
+  * High Risk: 0.14
+  * Low Risk: 0.97

 ## Summary